near/NEPs/specs/Proposals/0040-split-states.md

 A shard layout that consists some fixed shards each of which is mapped to a fixed account and other shards which are mapped to ranges of accounts.
 This will be the ShardLayout used by Simple Nightshade.

 ### `EpochConfig`
-`EpochConfig` will contain the shard layout info.
+`EpochConfig` will contain the shard layout for the given epoch.

 ```rust
 pub struct EpochConfig {